Founded in 2020.

 The Language Learner Library Advisory Board.
+(We pronounce the acronym like the English word “lab.”)

 What is LLLAB’s Mission Statement?